Promoting research on retirement, disability, and Social Security policy

 Junior Faculty Research Mentoring and Funding Opportunity

 The Michigan Center for Urban African American Aging Research, in partnership with MRDRC, seeks retirement or disability research proposals that focus on the well-being of older African-Americans and/or disparities among different race/ethnic groups.
 Junior faculty and research scientists/ investigators are eligible to apply.
-These awards, for the period 10/1/2021 to 9/30/2022, are available through the MRDRC via a cooperative agreement with the SSA.
+These awards are available through the MRDRC via a cooperative agreement with the SSA.

 Details are on MRDRC’s Research Mentoring page.